Drunk Driving Accidents in Chicago, Illinois

-While many people head to these areas for a night on the town and might drive home, remember that drunk drivers can be on the road anywhere in Chicagoland.
-With so many alternative transportation options in the city, we should question why anyone might ever decide to drive while impaired.
+With so many alternative transportation options in the city, we should question why anyone would ever decide to drive while impaired.
 The reasons why don’t matter, though.
-The risks are too great, and drunk drivers should be fully liable for any harm they cause in a car accident.
-This is where our experienced Chicago drunk driving accident lawyers come in.
+The risks are too great, and drunk drivers are responsible for their actions and should be fully liable for any harm they cause in a car accident.
+This is where our experienced Chicago drunk driving accident lawyers can help.

 At Abels & Annes, P.C., our Chicago car accident lawyers represent accident victims who suffered injuries due to drunk drivers.
-We obtained $200,000 for a client who suffered two herniated discs because of a drunk driver, and another policy limits settlement for a pedestrian struck by a drunk driver who failed to yield.
+We successfully obtained $200,000 for a client who suffered two herniated discs because of a drunk driver and negotiated another policy limits settlement for a pedestrian struck by a drunk driver who failed to yield.

-Our legal team is ready to fight for you, so please reach out to our office directly today.
+Our legal team is ready to fight for you, so please reach out to our office for a free consultation today.

 You might wonder who most drunk drivers are.
 According to the Illinois Secretary of State Office, 74 percent of drunk driving arrests are men.
-Most often, these arrests and incidents occur over the weekend between 11 p.m and 4 a.m.
+Most often, these arrests and incidents occur over the weekend between 11 p.m. and 4 a.m.
 The average blood alcohol content (BAC) among these accidents is .16 percent, which is twice the legal limit.
-Those 35 and under make up 52 percent of drunk driving offenders in Chicago.
+Drivers aged 35 and under account for 52 percent of drunk driving offenders in Chicago.
 The numbers are even higher when there is a holiday or a holiday weekend.

 Here are some drunk driving statistics that help to put the scope of the problem into focus.

-- One in every seven DUI fatalities in 2008 was someone under the age of 21 (and thus not even old enough to drink).
+- One in every seven DUI fatalities in one record year was someone under the age of 21 (and thus not even old enough to drink).

 - One-third of drivers ages 25 to 34 who were killed in fatal accidents were intoxicated.

-- Somewhere in America, someone dies every 51 minutes as a result of the careless and senseless acts of a drunk driver.
+- In America, someone dies every 51 minutes as a result of the careless and senseless acts of a drunk driver.

-- In 2010, sixteen percent of all drivers in fatal crashes during the week were DUI.
-This, compared to 31 percent on the weekends.
+- In one study, sixteen percent of all drivers in fatal crashes during the week were intoxicated, compared to 31 percent on the weekends.

-The Effects Alcohol Has on Your Driving (6 Impacts)
+The Effects Alcohol Has on Driving (The Top 6 Impacts)

 The legal limit for a BAC only refers to what is deemed safe for drivers, but drivers can face impairment with only a 0.02 percent BAC.
 Alcohol wreaks havoc on the body and mind, especially when driving.
-Everyone should stay safe by refraining from driving after drinking any amount of alcohol.
+The best way to stay safe is to refrain from driving after drinking any amount of alcohol.